core-wg/yang-cbor/draft-ietf-core-sid-latest.md

         key "namespace identifier";
         description
-          "Each entry within this list defined the mapping between a YANG item string identifier and a SID.
+          "Each entry within this list defined the mapping between a YANG item string identifier and a YANG SID.
 This list MUST include a mapping entry for each YANG item defined by the YANG module identified by 'module-name' and 'module-revision'.";